-To invest in Xero please contact your usual stockbroker, or alternatively contact one of the brokers currently researching us (see Where do I find research reports below).
-In most stock tracking software you can use the symbol XRO.NZ.
-A full list of New Zealand stockbrokers and other information about buying or selling shares on the NZX can be found on the NZX website.
+To invest in Xero please contact a stockbroker that trades on the ASX.
+In most stock tracking software you can use the symbol XRO:AX.
+A list of stockbrokers and other information about buying or selling shares on the ASX can be found on the ASX website.

 To invest in Xero please contact your usual stockbroker.
-In most stock tracking software you can use the symbol XRO.AX.
-A full list of Australian stockbrokers and other information about buying or selling shares on ASX can be found on the ASX website.
+In most stock tracking software you can use the symbol XRO:AX.
+A list of stockbrokers and other information about buying or selling shares on ASX can be found on the ASX website.

-If you are a resident outside of New Zealand and Australia and want to invest in Xero, note that Xero shares can generally only be purchased through an NZX or ASX registered share broker.
-However, you can contact your local share broker to see if they have a relationship with an NZX or ASX registered broker.
+If you are a resident outside of New Zealand and Australia and want to invest in Xero, note that Xero shares can generally only be purchased through an ASX registered stockbroker.
+However, you can contact your local stockbroker to see if they have a relationship with an ASX registered broker.

-Link Market Services maintain Xero’s share register.
-Link Market Services can be contacted by emailing firstname.lastname@example.org.
-They can be contacted by phone on +64 9 375 5998 for the New Zealand office, +61 1 300 554 474 for the Australian office.
+Link Market Services Limited maintains Xero’s share register.
+Link can be contacted by emailing firstname.lastname@example.org They can also be contacted by phone on + 61 1300 554 474.

-The Board comprises of eight directors, being a non-executive chairman, one executive director, and six non-executive directors.
+The Board comprises of six directors, being a non-executive chair, one executive director, and four non-executive directors.
 The Board has the broad range of IT, financial, sales, business and other skills and expertise necessary to meet its objectives.

-The Chairman is elected by the Board from the non-executive directors.
-The Board supports the separation of the role of Chairman and Chief Executive.
-The Chairman’s role is to manage the Board effectively, to provide leadership to the Board and to facilitate the Board’s interface with the Chief Executive.
+The Chair is elected by the Board from the non-executive directors.
+The Board supports the separation of the role of Chair and Chief Executive.
+The Chair’s role is to manage the Board effectively, to provide leadership to the Board and to facilitate the Board’s interface with the Chief Executive.

 For an overview of the Board's determination of independence of the current Board, please see Xero's most recent Annual Report.

 The procedures for the appointment and removal of directors are governed by the company’s Constitution.
-The suitability of candidates for appointment is based on pre-established criteria.
-When recommending a candidate to act as a director, the Board takes into account such factors as it deems appropriate, including the experience, qualifications, availability and judgment of the candidate and the candidate’s ability to work with other directors.
+The suitability of candidates for appointment is based on certain criteria.
+When recommending a candidate to act as a director, the Board takes into account such factors as it deems appropriate, including the experience, skills, knowledge, independence, qualifications and availability of the candidate and the candidate’s ability to work with other directors.

 Directors receive formal letters of appointment setting out the arrangements relating to their appointment.

-Directors' fees are currently set at a maximum of $850,000 for non-executive directors.
+The maximum annual remuneration able to be paid to non-executive directors is $1,400,000.
 The actual amount of fees paid in the past year are set out in the Company’s Annual Report.

-The directors generally receive materials for Board meetings four days in advance, except in the case of special meetings for which the time period may be shorter owing to the urgency of the matter to be considered.
+The directors receive materials for Board meetings in advance.
 Xero’s Company Secretary is responsible for supporting the effectiveness of the Board by ensuring that policies and procedures are followed and co-ordinating the completion and dispatch of the Board agenda and papers.

-All directors have access to executives, including the Company Secretary, to discuss issues or obtain information on specific areas relating to items to be considered at board meetings or other areas as they consider appropriate.
-Further, Directors have unrestricted access to company records and information.
+All directors have access to the senior management team, including the Company Secretary, to discuss issues or obtain information on specific areas relating to items to be considered at board meetings or other areas as they consider appropriate.

-The Board, each Board Committee and each director has the right, subject to the approval of the Chairman, to seek independent, professional advice at Xero’s expense to assist them to carry out their responsibilities.
+The Board, the Board Committees, and each director has the right, subject to the approval of the Chair, to seek independent professional advice at Xero’s expense to assist them to carry out their responsibilities.
 Further, the Board and Board Committees have the authority to secure the attendance at meetings of outsiders with relevant experience and expertise.

 All directors are responsible for ensuring they remain current in understanding their duties as directors.

-Board meetings are held on a regular basis (at least eight times a year) and additional meetings are held when necessary.
-At each meeting the Board considers items of key financial and operational information as well as matters of strategic importance.
+Board meetings are held on a regular basis and additional meetings are held when necessary.
+At meetings the Board considers key financial and operational information as well as matters of strategic importance.